nuwe1/nuwe1.github.io/README.md

 # nuwe1.github.io
-This is where I used to host my manfest file on github pages.This is my webpage where I share my webpages and all other stuff.
+This is where I used to host my manfest file on github pages.This is my webpage where I share my information and all other stuff.
 I also list my projects this page so feel free to fork and watch any of my projects. this is also my bloging platform

 #Contributing